tytydraco/yessleep/out/I_was_forced_to_go_whale_watching_what_appeared_wasnt_a_whale.md

 I threw up at the sight while some women cried.
 My mom looked at Greg in horror as she clung to his embrace.

 "Damn it..."
 Captain Dave said as he lowered his hat.
-"Jonesy, can you see how badly the propeller was damaged before the sharks came?
+"Jonesy, can you see how badly the propeller was damaged before the sharks come?
 I'm going to send an sos to the coast guard."

 "Aye, captain," Jonesy nodded.
 He went below deck and came back a few minutes later in a diving suit.